Quickstart

 }Step 4: Test in the Playground

 Before iterating on your spec, test the fine-tuned model interactively in the Playground.
-You can compare it against the base model to see the effect of fine-tuning:
+You can compare it against the base model to see the effect of fine-tuning.

 # List available models (base + your fine-tuned models)